Ziggote/RadarrParsarr/ReadMe.txt

 I set up my system to run the script every 10 minutes via Windows Task Scheduler.

-this way, the sctipt is not always running.
+This way, the sctipt is not always running.
 Rather it is run on a schedule defined by the user and the information is stored and edited in a separate file.

+You will have to Put your own API key in on line 5.

+api_key = "Your-API-Key"